m36418o/bellybutton-biodiversity-dash/README.md

 apps.js - This is the main JavaScript that populates and provides graphs regarding the sample subject selected.

 bonus.js - This is the side JavaScript that creates a basic gauge graph that shows the number of washing frequency of the sample subject.

+## About the Data

+Hulcr, J. et al.(2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/